 1. Network in your “Social Sphere”

-Your social sphere encompasses a wide variety of groups, associations, and activities including clubs like Rotary, networking groups, professional associations like the AICPA, your local and the Association for Accounting Marketing (AAM) as well as special interest groups, exercise groups and clubs, sporting clubs and teams, PTA and other children’s groups, church groups, Toastmasters and many more.
+Your social sphere encompasses a wide variety of groups, associations, and activities including clubs like Rotary, networking groups, professional associations like the AICPA, your local state CPA society and the Association for Accounting Marketing (AAM) as well as special interest groups, exercise groups and clubs, sporting clubs and teams, PTA and other children’s groups, church groups, Toastmasters and many more.
 When you interact with people in these settings, you may not always be in “work mode,” especially if it is not a formal networking group or professional organization.
 But no matter what the setting, you should always be networking and building your sphere of influence and connections.
 And, remember to always carry your business cards – as you never know who you’re going to run into or where.
 You may meet the contact for your next big engagement while watching your child’s soccer game or attending your spouse’s company picnic!

 Your social sphere is filled with potential prospects that could benefit from the services that your firm has to offer.
 Your neighbors and the parents of your children’s friends, for example, are all potential individual tax and/or financial planning clients, and they may be corporate prospects, too.
 Focus on finding out more about the people that you come into contact with to build relatedness and gauge whether or not they may be a candidate for your services.